ashhhlynn/boxd/README.md

 ## Features
 - Register and log in authenticated with BCrypt gem
 - Search, sort, and display over 200,000 films through fetches from OMDb API database
-- View Boxd application rating average and followed users who watched for rated films
+- View film Boxd rating average and followed users who watched
 - Log and rate films to diary on 5-star scale, and update or remove logs
 - Add and remove films from watchlist
 - Search for, follow and unfollow users to track activity on feed